ManasaMaganti/ManasaMaganti/README.md

 ## Hi there, I'm Manasa Maganti 👋

 - 🔭 I’m currently pursuing my Masters in Business Analytics from University of Texas at Austin
-- 🚀 I'm an experienced Data Science professional with leadership experience in Marketing Analytics
+- 🚀 Worked with Fortune 500 clients to provide Data Science consulting solutions in Marketing domain across BFSI and Travel industries
 - 🌱 Dedicated mentor, lifelong learner, and advocate for turning insights into impactful actions
 - 📫 You can reach out to me on my mail-id: manasa.maganti@utexas.edu